 2) After installation is completed, open ‘Internet Information Services (IIS) Manager’ in ‘Administrative Tools’ – Control Panel.

-Under SSL option, select No SSL to make the connection without SSL certificate.
-In production environment for professional FTP server setup, you may need to enable SSL which requires a certificate.
+Under SSL option, select No SSL to make the connection without an SSL certificate.
+In a production environment for professional and secured FTP server setup, you may need to enable SSL which requires a certificate.

-How to Set Up FTP Access Permission on Windows 8 or 8.1
+How to Set Up FTP Access Permission on Windows 10

-5) In next screen you can set the permission for users to access the FTP site.
-Here you need to decide how others will be accessing the FTP share and who will be having Read-only or Read & Write access.
+5) Now we can set the permission for users who access the FTP site.
+Here we need to decide how others will be accessing the FTP share and who will have Read-only or Read & Write access.

-Let’s assume this scenario, you want specific users to have read and write access, so obviously they must type an user name and password for it.
-Other users can access the FTP site without any username or password to view the content only, it’s called anonymous users access.
+In this scenario let’s assume that we need specific users to have read and write access.
+So obviously they must type a user name and password for it.
+Other users can access the FTP site without any credentials which will allow only read access, that is called anonymous users access.

-You will find several ways to do this, but here is the simple way which worked for me.
+There are several ways to accomplish this setup, but here is the simple way that worked for me.

-Firstly, create a group on Windows 8 local computer (if you are not using active directory environment) and add the users who will be having read and write access on FTP site.
-In this example I have created ‘ftpusers’ group and added required users inside it.
+First, create a user group on Windows 10 local computer (if you are not using domain environment) and add the users who will be having write access on FTP site.
+In this example, I have created ‘ftpusers’ group and added required users inside it.

-You must give ‘Modify’ access (Windows permission) for this group to specific folder which is linked to FTP site.
+You must give ‘Modify’ access (Windows permission) for this group to the specific folder which is linked to the FTP site.
 ‘FTP share’ is the one in this example.

-Now, let’s continue the FTP site settings.
-In next screen to give the permission, select ‘Basic’ which will be prompting for user name and password, select Specified roles or groups option from drop down and type the correct group name.
+Let’s continue the other FTP settings.
+The next screen is to give the permission, select ‘Basic’ type which will prompt for user name and password when someone tries to access the FTP share.
+Select Specified roles or groups option from the drop-down and type the correct group name we created earlier.
 Set Read and Write permission for the group.

 Press Finish to complete the setup.

-By default Basic Authentication is enabled on Windows 8 or 8.1, but you can cross check it.
+By default, Basic Authentication is enabled on Windows 10 or 8.1 IIS, but you can cross-check it.
 Open ‘FTP Authentication’ settings of the site and make sure Basic Authentication is enabled as shown below.

-Now, lets set up the anonymous users access with read only permission.
+Let’s set up the anonymous users access with read-only permission.

 Open ‘FTP Authorization Rules’ for the FTP site you created.
 Create an ‘Add Allow Rule’ and set the permissions as below.